nickstanley574/cheatsheets/CSC447-ConceptsOfProgrammingLanguages.md

 Any time you find a control pattern repeated in multiple parts of your code, you should think about implementing it as a new control structure.

+## Chapter 10: Composition and Inheritance

+### 10.3 DEFINING PARAMETERLESS METHODS

+The recommended convention is to use a parameterless method whenever there are no parameters and the method accesses mutable state only by reading fields of the containing object (in particular, it does not change mutable state).
+This convention supports the uniform access principle,[1] which says that client code should not be affected by a decision to implement an attribute as a field or method.

+### 10.4 EXTENDING CLASSES

+Subtyping means that a value of the subclass can be used wherever a value of the superclass is required.
+For example:`val e: Element = new ArrayElement(Array("hello"))` Variable `e` is defined to be of type Element, so its initializing value should also be an Element.
+In fact, the initializing value's type is ArrayElement.
+This is OK, because class ArrayElement extends class Element, and as a result, the type ArrayElement is compatible with the type Element.

+### 10.9 POLYMORPHISM AND DYNAMIC BINDING
+You saw in Section 10.4 that a variable of type Element could refer to an object of typeArrayElement.
+The name for this phenomenon is polymorphism, which means "many shapes" or "many forms."
+In this case, Element objects can have many forms.[7]

+**Dynamically bound**.
+This means that the actual method implementation invoked is determined at run time based on the class of the object, not the type of the variable or expression.

+### 10.13 DEFINING A FACTORY OBJECT
+A factory object contains methods that construct other objects.
+Clients would then use these factory methods to construct objects, rather than constructing the objects directly with new.
+An advantage of this approach is that object creation can be centralized and the details of how objects are represented with classes can be hidden.
+This hiding will both make your library simpler for clients to understand, because less detail is exposed, and provide you with more opportunities to change your library's implementation later without breaking client code.

+## Chapter 11 Scala's Hierarchy

+In Scala, every class inherits from a common superclass named Any.
+Because every class is a subclass of Any, the methods defined in Any are "universal" methods: they may be invoked on any object.
+Scala also defines some interesting classes at the bottom of the hierarchy, Null and Nothing, which essentially act as common subclasses.

+### 11.1 SCALA'S CLASS HIERARCHY
+The root class Any has two subclasses: AnyVal and AnyRef.
+AnyVal is the parent class of value classes in Scala.
+While you can define your own value classes (see Section 11.4), there are nine value classes built into Scala: Byte, Short, Char, Int, Long, Float, Double, Boolean, and Unit.
+The first eight of these correspond to Java's primitive types, and their values are represented at run time as Java's primitive values.
+The instances of these classes are all written as literals in Scala.
+For example, 42 is an instance of Int, 'x' is an instance of Char, and false an instance ofBoolean.
+You cannot create instances of these classes using new.
+This is enforced by the "trick" that value classes are all defined to be both abstract and final.

+### 11.2 HOW PRIMITIVES ARE IMPLEMENTED

+In fact, Scala stores integers in the same way as Java—as 32-bit words.
+This is important for efficiency on the JVM and also for interoperability with Java libraries.
+Class Null is the type of the null reference; it is a subclass of every reference class (i.e., every class that itself inherits from AnyRef).
+Null is not compatible with value types.

+### 11.3 BOTTOM TYPES

+the two classes scala.Null andscala.Nothing.
+These are special types that handle some "corner cases" of Scala's object-oriented type system in a uniform way

 ## Chapter 15: Case Classes and Pattern Matching

 A pattern match includes a sequence of alternatives, each starting with the keyword case.
 Each alternative includes a pattern and one or more expressions, which will be evaluated if the pattern matches.
 An arrow symbol => separates the pattern from the expressions.A match expression is evaluated by trying each of the patterns in the order they are written.
 The first pattern that matches is selected, and the part following the arrow is selected and executed.